juuni26/coin-tracker-api/readme.md

 ## Introduction

-This FastAPI application, crafted in Python 3.11.5, offers a straightforward API for efficiently managing and tracking cryptocurrency coins.
+This Coin-Tracker application, crafted in Python 3.11.5 using Framework FastAPI, offers a straightforward API for efficiently managing and tracking cryptocurrency coins.
 Its features include easy data updates, user authentication, and personalized coin tracking.

 ## Installation